yemiOdetola/CodeReviews.Console.UnitTests/CodingTracker.yemiOdetola/Readme.md

 ## Features

-- Log coding sessions using a specific date format (yyyy-MM-dd) and time format (HH:mm).
+- Log coding sessions using a specific date format (dd-MM-yyyy) and time format (HH:mm).
 - Automatically calculate the duration based on start and end times.
 - Show logged records.
 - Add, remove, or update records.